matt-oconnell/esca/README.md

 # esca Web SDK

 A simple javascript SDK that provides users with esca Experience payloads.
-The SDK is setup to authenticate if user site has been configured through the esca dashboard.
+The SDK is set up to authenticate if user site has been configured through the esca dashboard.

 # Examples